robstoll/kbox/README.md

 # Installation

-KBox is pusblished to [bintray](https://bintray.com/robstoll/tutteli-jars/kbox) and jcenter.
+KBox is pusblished to maven central, jcenter and [bintray](https://bintray.com/robstoll/tutteli-jars/kbox).
-Following an example if you use gradle:
+Following an example if you use gradle and jcenter:

 ```
 repositories { jcenter() }